ElaineArchbold/front-end-development-milestone-project/readme.md

 I used Google Developer Tools to check the responsiveness of the site.
 The Navbar and footer are responsive and reduce on smaller screens.
 Also, most of the sections have media queries attached to them to allow for better UX on mobile devices.

 The site had been tested on Chrome, Firefox and Safari.

+I used the GitHub pages link to check the site on my phone, where I discovered some discrepancies between what was shown in developer tools and what was actually showing on the live site.
+This allowed me to fix these issues to ensure that the live site would look how it should.

 All HTML was checked on the W3C Mark-up Validation Service.